 When this option is available and installed, turning ON this switch makes the engine run at a higher RPM.
 Turning OFF the switch resumes the engine speed to idle.
 The high idle setting varies but can be programmed to your preference through your truck dealer.
-This switch is not disabled through turning OFF power to the controls.
+This switch is not disabled through the POWER switch.